roslan22/GitHubRepos/README.md

 > This project create full stack app with React/Redux and Express.
 Run your client and server with a single command

-##Notes:
+## Notes:

 The best way to see all repositories (in scalable maner) is by implementing https://github.com/bvaughn/react-virtualized.
-However in this version it is not implemented yet.
+However, in this version it is not implemented yet.
-In Repositories page when component is mount I load 'react' repos, you can change it or remove componentWillMount function from RepoSearch component.
+The main (Repositories) page loads 'react' reposositories at the first time, you may remove it by deleting 'componentWillMount function' that is located in RepoSearch component.

 ## Quick Start